Smoked Turkey Sandwich with Avocado and Pesto

 • Make the walnut pesto by combining all ingredients in a food processor or blender.
 Pulse everything together until it reaches desired consistency.
 Add more olive oil if the pesto looks a bit dry; taste and adjust for seasoning.

 • Slice open the ciabatta rolls.
-On one roll, layer the avocado to fully cover the bottom half.
-Place 3 or 4 slices of smoked turkey on top of the avocado, followed by 2 or 3 tomato slices.
+On one roll, layer up to half the avocado to fully cover the bottom half.
+Add a pinch of salt and pepper.
+Place 3-4 slices of smoked turkey on top of the avocado, followed by 2-3 tomato slices.
 Spread 3 tablespoons of pesto on the inside of the top half of the roll.
 Place the top half on the sandwich and press down gently.
 Cut in half.
 Repeat this process for the second ciabatta roll.
 Enjoy!

 Notes